-Use your voice to advocate for New Americans and educate your legislators, friends, family and neighbors.
+Use your voice to advocate for New Americans and fair, compassionate policies.
+Talk with your legislators, friends, family and neighbors — together, we can make Minnesota a welcoming place for all.

-Learn about issues affecting New Americans from U.S. Committee for Refugees and Immigrants (USCRI), our partner organization.
-Browse and share data from New American Economy, a bipartisan research and advocacy organization striving to grow our economy and create jobs for all Americans.
+- Share data from New American Economy, a bipartisan research organization striving to grow our economy and create jobs for all Americans.

 - PDF: Read, print and share this fact sheet showing how refugees benefit Minnesota